Filesystem

 splitpath(path::AbstractString) -> Vector{String}

-Divides the file path into all components.
-This is the reverse function of `joinpath'.
-Returns an array of substrings, one for each directory or file in the path, including the root directory (if any).
+Split a file path into all its path components.
+This is the opposite of joinpath.
+Returns an array of substrings, one for each directory or file in the path, including the root directory if present.

 Examples